 - Access to a vibrant and committed community

-- Optional post-workshop support, network, and micro-funding to continue your design within specific problem areas: social-emotional health, personalization and assessment in distance learning, family engagement, and special populations programming (special education and English Language Learner supports).
+- Optional post-workshop support to continue your design within specific problem areas: social-emotional health, personalization and assessment in distance learning, family engagement, and special populations programming (special education and English Language Learner supports)

 Who Should Apply